flixpressllc/FlixpressBlog/_posts/2016-12-17-how-to-use-text-to-speech.md

 layout: post
 title: "How-To: Flixpress Text To Speech"
 author: "Don Denton"
-short_description: "TTS is a great feature for your videos.
+short_description: "TTS provides free narration for your videos.
 Here is how to use it."
 tags: [how-to]
 ---